mahautsegonzac/berlin_airbnb_data/README.md

 - AirBnbDistrictsMap.html : a Kepler map of Berlin neighbourhoods
 - AirBnbRatingsMap.html : a Kepler map of appartment ratings in Berlin

+Both maps need to be downloaded, either as part of the entire repository or separately, in order to be opened.

 ## Summary

 It appears that the neighbourhood in which an appartment is located has a strong influence on its price, but not so much on the rating it receives.